-(a) when the supplier is located in India and the place of supply is outside India supplier'.
-From the previous discussion, it is learnt that location of supplier of goods is - physical point where the goods are situated under the control of the person wherever incorporated or registered, ready to be supplied.
-But the deliberate departure in usage of the same set of words is almost misleading.
+(a) when the supplier is located in India and the place of supply is outside India

+Here, it is extremely important to note that usage of the 'supplier is located' is not to be equated with 'location of supplier'.
+The understanding of the term 'location of supplier' has already been provided above.
+But the deliberate departure in usage of the same set of words in 'supplier located in India' is almost misleading.
 Supplier is located in India does not refer to location of supplier.
 Instead, it is a simple question of fact as to where the supplier is located.
 Please note, that the 'supplier' is none other than the 'one who supplies' and not his agent or representative or any other person.
 The question that arises is - what is the GST impact in case the supplier is located outside India and the place of supply is outside India?
 The Act applies to supplies within the taxable territory and when both - supplier as well as place of supply - being located outside India, the Act does not enjoy any jurisdiction to impose tax even if the recipient is located in India.
 The destination of consumption being decided by the place of supply provisions and not location of the recipient.